Domain name registry: Operation

-Some name registries are government departments (e.g., the registry for India gov.in).
+Some governments own their own domain name registries.
 Some are co-operatives of Internet service providers (such as DENIC) or not-for profit companies (such as Nominet UK).
-Others operate as commercial organizations, such as the US registry (nic.us).
+Others operate as commercial organizations, such as the US registry (nic.us), GoDaddy, domain.com etc.

-The allocated and assigned domain names are made available by registries by use of the WHOIS system and via their domain name servers.
+The allocated and assigned domain names are made available by registries by use of the WHOIS or its successor Registration Data Access Protocol and via their domain name servers.

 Some registries sell the names directly, and others rely on separate entities to sell them.
 For example, names in the .com top-level domains are in some sense sold "wholesale" at a regulated price by VeriSign, and individual domain name registrars sell names "retail" to businesses and consumers.

 Policies

 Allocation policies

 Historically, domain name registries operated on a first-come-first-served system of allocation but may reject the allocation of specific domains on the basis of political, religious, historical, legal or cultural reasons.
-For example, in the United States, between 1996 and 1998, InterNIC automatically rejected domain name applications based on a list of perceived obscenities.
+For example, in the United States, between 1996 and 1998, InterNIC automatically rejected domain name applications based on a list of perceived obscenities and sanctioned hate-based domains.
+However, enforcement was not always consistent.
+In 2017, a request to register the domain fucknazis.us was first granted and then denied.
+A challenge to this ruling resulted in elimination of the “seven dirty words” policy for registration of US Domain Names based on first amendment grounds.

 Registries may also control matters of interest to their local communities; for example, the German, Japanese and Polish registries have introduced internationalized domain names to allow use of local non-ASCII characters.

 Dispute policies

-Domains which are registered with ICANN registrars, generally have to use the Uniform Domain-Name Dispute-Resolution Policy (UDRP), however, Germany's DENIC requires people to use the German civil courts, and Nominet UK deals with intellectual property and other disputes through its own dispute resolution service.
+Domains that are registered with ICANN registrars, generally have to use the Uniform Domain-Name Dispute-Resolution Policy (UDRP), however, Germany's DENIC requires people to use the German civil courts, and Nominet UK deals with intellectual property and other disputes through its own dispute resolution service.